Employment Options for F-1 Students

 - On-campus employment is limited to 20 hours per week while school is in session.
-Students can work full-time (25 hrs) during vacation periods.
+Students can work 25 hours on-campus during summer if not enrolled.

 - Students are subject to federal and state taxes.

-- Students after obtaining on-campus employment must then apply to the Social Security Administration for a Social Security number.
-Students may begin their work before the number arrives, but will not be paid until the SSN is given to the student employment office.
+- After obtaining on-campus employment, students must then apply to the Social Security Administration for a Social Security number.
+Students may begin their work before the number arrives, but will not be paid until the SSN or receipt for having filed for the SSN is given to the student employment office.
 You will need to download, or come by our office to get an SSN packet before going to the Social Security Office.
 You can also find the packet on our Forms page.

 F-1 Student Employment Based on Economic Hardship

 Practical Training (CPT/OPT for F-1 Students)

 Curricular Practical Training, or CPT, refers to employment that is “an integral part of an established curriculum,” which may include internship, co-op education, or work/study alternative.
 It must be a requirement for graduation.
 There is no maximum in the number of times or duration a student may engage in either part-time or full-time CPT; however, use of full-time CPT for one year or more removes eligibility for Optional Practical Training.
 Eligibility requirements for CPT: